mmakaay/esphome-xiaomi_bslamp2/doc/FLASHING.md

 You will find the missing tasmota boot files here: https://github.com/arendst/Tasmota/tree/firmware/firmware/tasmota32/ESP32_needed_files

-*Note: user @tabacha was not able to use tasmota with the bedside lamp 2.*
+*Note: user @tabacha was not able to use tasmota with the Bedside Lamp 2.*

 (remember that the [esphome-flasher](https://github.com/esphome/esphome-flasher) will give you a bit less of a hard-core experience during flashing)